Orientations without forbidden patterns on three vertices: Constraint Digraph

-In this section we propose a master algorithm that finds an $F$-free orientation of a graph $G$, or outputs that it is not possible to find one.
-We say that it is a master algorithm since it works for any set $F \subseteq \{ B_1,B_2,B_3,T_3 \}$.
+We proceed to present the recognition algorithm.
+Given an input set $F\subseteq \{ B_1,B_2,B_3,T_3 \}$ and a graph $G$, this algorithm finds an $F$-free orientation of $G$, or outputs that it is not possible to find one.
+We begin by observing some properties of the constraint digraph $D^+$.